Gaia Data Release 3 contents summary - Gaia

 The Gaia Archive is the main point of access to the Gaia DR3 data, but the data is also served from our partner data centres (CDS, ASDC, ARI, and AIP).
 Data can be extracted from the Gaia Archive by performing ADQL queries and downloading the corresponding results tables.

 Gaia DR3 passbands are offered to users as a record to understand how the Gaia DR3 magnitudes are computed, and to eventually reproduce analysis of data made by other DPAC Coordination Units.
-The Gaia DR3 passbands are identical to the Gaia EDR3 passbands and can be found here.
+The Gaia DR3 passbands are identical to the Gaia EDR3 passbands for G, GBP and GRP and can be found here.
+An additional set of passbands has been published for GRVS.

 Data release documentation is provided along with each data release in the form of a downloadable PDF and a webpage.
 Please visit the Gaia Archive to access this documentation, and make sure to go through all relevant information given from the documentation overview page.